Exam tips

 4. Organize your ideas:

 Once you’ve managed to decide which points belong in your summary, group the main points and supporting details in a logical order that supports the prompt.
-This will help you create a coherent and well-structured summary.
+Note that often, this will cause you to end up with a chaotic list of things – so you need to start thinking about how you are going to combine the points with one another.

 5. Paraphrase: